purpleTV Director Margot is the writer, producer and director of "Jock Stein

 , a factual entertainment documentary about the revered Hibernian FC forward-line of the 1950s, was written, Produced and Directed by Margot and broadcast in January 2016 following a premiere screening at the Dominion Theatre in Edinburgh.

-, who died in 2006, six years after being diagnosed with Motor Neurone Disease.
+, who died in 2006, six years after being diagnosed with motor neurone disease.
 The film was premiered at the IMAX Glasgow and broadcast on BBC ALBA in September 2016.
+It was nominated for a Bronze Torc for Excellence at the Celtic Media Festival in 2017.

 It's been thirty years since Dundee United, against the odds, made it to the UEFA Cup final.
 Tannadice 87

 , a factual documentary film, charts this phenomenal season told via the testimony of those closely involved.
-It will transmit on BBC ALBA in May 2017.
+It transmitted on BBC ALBA in May 2017 and was premiered at the DCA in Dundee.
 Margot is the writer, producer and director.

 Margot was Managing Director of Scottish independent producer mneTV